-INTRODUCTION.
+INTRODUCTION .

-Guicket is one of the most surnowed global game.
-We can associate spoots with the culture of a nation and the sport cuicket has become a part of culture as well as a National obsession.
-The pinnacle of the shortest format of cuicket ie; T20 offers explosive entertainment for everyone and features coucket's loiggest names and best teams.
-The succeptly conducted ICC Mer's T20 World cup championship has been a largely successful one, with the tournament catching the attention of most of the wicket fans across the world.
+Guicket is one of the most surrowed global game.
+We can associate sports with the culture of a nation and the sport oricket has become a part of culture as well as a National obsession.
+The pinnacle of the shortest format of oricket i.e; T20 offere explosive entertainment for everyone and features oricket's biggest names and best teams.
+The succently conducted ICC Men's T20 World up championship has been a largely successful one, with the townament catching the attention of most of the wicket fans across the world.

-ICC Men's T20 World Cryp
+ICC Men's Teo World Cup

-ICC Men's T20 World (up which is earlier known as ICC World Twenty 20, is the international championship of Twenty 20 wicket.
-A twenty 20 international is a form of wicket, played between two of the members of the International bucket louncil (ICC).
-It is a short wicket match limited to 20 evens of gameplay, lasting for about 80 minutes per innings, with half-an hour interval in between.
+ICC Men's T20 Wordd (up which is earlier known as ICC World Twenty 20, is the international championship of Twenty 20 cricket A twenty 20 international is a form of cricket, played between two of the members of the International bucket Council (ICC).
+It is a short cricket match limited to 20 orous of gameplay, lasting for about so minutes per innings, with half- an house interval in between.

-The shortened journal was initially introduced to bolsten courses for the domestic game, and was not intended to be played internationally, but the first Twenty 20 International took place on It February 2005 when Australia defeated New Lealand, and the first to wanament was played two years later, with the introduction of the 100 T20 World cup.
+The shortened format was initially introduced to bolster crewoods for the domestic game, and was not intended to be played internationally, but the first Twenty 20 International took place on FT February 2005 when Australia defeated New Lealand, and the first to runnament was played two years later, with the introduction of the ICC T20 Would cup.

-The Lowenament currently consists of 16 Learns, comprising the top ten teams from the mankings at the given deadline and sioc other teams are chosen through the T20 World Cup qualifier.
-The 2021 ICC Hen's T20 World.
-Cup was the seventh ICC Hen's T20 Lowenament, which was hely with United Arab Emiralis and Oman from 17 October to World World and Downber 2021.

-The event has generally been held every two years.
-However 2020 edition of the townsment was scheduled to take place in 2020 in Australia, but due to COVID-19, the townsment was postponed to 2021, with the host changed to Irdia.
-But due to the COVID 19 pandemic in India, the matches were relocated to UAE and Oman.
-Infact, these countries were among the top list of countries with highest percentage of vaccinated population, about 94%.
+The Lowinament currently consists of 16 Learns, compuising the top ton beams from the rankings at the given deadline and size other teams are chosen through the T20 World cup qualifier.
+The 2021 ICC Hen's T20 World Cup was the seventh ICC Hen's T20 Lowinament, which was here was the seventh ICC Hen's T20 Lowinament, which was here was the seventh ICC Hen's T20 Lowinament, which was The event has generally been held every two years.
+However 2020 edition of the townament was scheduled to take place in 2020 in Australia, but due to COVID-19, the townament was postponed to 2021, with the host changed to India.
+But due to the COVID 19 pandumic in India, the matches were relocated to UAE and Oman.
+Infact, these countries were among the top list of countries with highest percentage of vaccinated population, about 94 %.